KSmanis/ksmanis.github.io/README.md

-# Technical Portfolio
+# Professional Portfolio

-This repository hosts a technical portfolio built using [TechFolio](http://techfolios.github.io).
+This repository hosts my professional portfolio, which was inspired by [TechFolios](https://techfolios.github.io/).

-See the quick start guide for instructions on how to tailor the template to your own needs.